 The ILO MLC, 2006 requires Member States (signatories) ensure that seafarers working onboard a ship have access to shore-based facilities and services to secure their health and well-being.

-It says that ‘each Member shall encourage the establishment of welfare boards which shall regularly review welfare facilities and services to ensure that they are appropriate in the light of changes in the needs of seafarers resulting from technical, operational and other developments in the shipping industry.
+It says ‘each Member shall encourage the establishment of Welfare Boards which shall regularly review welfare facilities and services to ensure that they are appropriate in the light of changes in the needs of seafarers resulting from technical, operational and other developments in the shipping industry.’

 Improving shore-based welfare facilities and services not only benefits seafarers, especially during the pandemic, but also gives ship and port owners/operators an edge as they vie for business in an ever-competitive market.

 Shipping companies benefit from knowing their crews are being cared for in the best possible way when they're away from home, particularly when they are in port, having good access to welfare facilities and services.

 Healthy and happy seafarers can positively affect the bottom line for their employers, so everyone wins!
 A healthy and content seafarer is a safer, more productive seafarer.

 We want ship owners to encourage, or initiate, the formation of Welfare Boards in the ports that their ships regularly visit.
 Better still, by being actively involved and joining a Welfare Board, ship owners or their agents can be assured that their crews have access to the very best support services when they’re miles from home.
 It does make a real difference.

 The welfare of seafarers has always been of paramount interest to the unions that represent them.
 Indeed, unions played an important part in establishing the ILO Maritime Labour Convention 2006 in the first place.

 An integral part of MLC 2006 is to encourage the formation of Welfare Boards, which the International Port Welfare Partnership promotes as a mechanism for positive and continuous change.